HandsOnDataViz/book/leaflet/with-google-sheets/README.md

 # Leaflet Maps with Google Sheets
-*by [Ilya Ilyankou and Jack Dougherty](../../introduction/who.md), last updated March 20, 2017*
+*by [Ilya Ilyankou and Jack Dougherty](../../introduction/who.md), last updated March 21, 2017*

 ## Try it

-Explore the map or right-click [this link to open in a new tab](https://jackdougherty.github.io/leaflet-maps-with-google-sheets/)
+Explore the map or right-click to [view full-screen map in a new tab](https://jackdougherty.github.io/leaflet-maps-with-google-sheets/)
 <iframe src="https://jackdougherty.github.io/leaflet-maps-with-google-sheets/" width="90%" height=500></iframe>

-The Leaflet map pulls data and options from an easy-to-modify Google Sheet.
-Right-click [this link to open in a new tab](https://docs.google.com/spreadsheets/d/1ZxvU8eGyuN9M8GxTU9acKVJv70iC3px_m3EVFsOHN9g)
+The map draws the point data and settings from a linked Google Sheet, which you can explore below or right-click to [view full-screen Sheet in a new tab](https://docs.google.com/spreadsheets/d/1ZxvU8eGyuN9M8GxTU9acKVJv70iC3px_m3EVFsOHN9g)

-<iframe src="https://docs.google.com/spreadsheets/d/1ZxvU8eGyuN9M8GxTU9acKVJv70iC3px_m3EVFsOHN9g/pubhtml?widget=true&amp;headers=false" width="90%" height=300></iframe>
+<iframe src="https://docs.google.com/spreadsheets/d/1ZxvU8eGyuN9M8GxTU9acKVJv70iC3px_m3EVFsOHN9g/pubhtml?widget=true&amp;headers=false" width="90%" height=500></iframe>

 ## Tool Review
 - [Leaflet Maps with Google Sheets](https://github.com/JackDougherty/leaflet-maps-with-google-sheets) allows you to create and customize point, polygon, or polyline maps with no coding skills.
 Copy and publish the Google Sheet template, copy and host the pre-made Leaflet code template with GitHub Pages, and easily link the two together.